1968 Morris Minor 1000 Traveller

 The file also includes some 20 old MOT certificates dating from 1971 at 27,382 miles up to 1997 at 13,695 miles plus a considerable selection of bills old, and recent dating back to at least 1971 including for a new head gasket at 72,651 miles (undated).
 The Minor has no current MOT and does not look to have had an MOT since at least 2006 when online digital records date.

-An ideal example to use and improve with lots of history.
-It has lots of potential and looks most appealing at the reasonable guide.
+An ideal example to use and improve with lots of history that looks to have seen little regular, recent use since the late 90s, it has lots of potential and looks most appealing at the reasonable guide.

 For more information contact - [email protected]